mashkov-dev/DataService/README.md

 ```
 ---
 #### `DataService.Get<T>(self: DataService, player: Player, path: T): T`
 Returns data of `player` on path `path`.
 You can also index path with different values.
+And you will still get autocomplete.

 ```lua
 local coins = DataService:Get(d.Coins)